SAP Negotiations

 • RISE with SAP: a holistic subscription that includes the S/4HANA software, underlying HANA infrastructure (on SAP or hyperscaler data centers), and SAPโ€™s technical managed services.
 It simplifies the contract (one hand to shake) and can offer a quicker start since SAP handles much of it.
 However, itโ€™s fully subscription-based โ€“ you donโ€™t own licenses, and youโ€™re tied to SAPโ€™s cloud terms.
 Ensure you understand whatโ€™s included (and not) in RISE.
 For example, check whether indirect access is covered (often still need Digital Access licenses)โ€‹ and what service levels are provided.

 • On-Premise (DIY or hosted): you purchase S/4HANA licenses and possibly host them yourself or on a cloud (but you manage it or via a third party).
 This means a larger upfront cost and separate agreements for infrastructure and perhaps a systems integrator, but you retain more control.
-You pay annual maintenance (22% of the license price typicallyโ€‹).
+You typically pay annual maintenance (22% of the license pricetypicallyโ€‹).
 Some customers prefer this to avoid long-term subscription commitments and believe they can operate at a lower cost.
 On-prem licenses are a capital asset and give you the right to use the software indefinitely (even if you stop maintenance, you can still run it, albeit without updates).

-Also, a trap is giving up too much control: RISE is convenient, but you might lose flexibility (e.g., harder to negotiate custom contract terms, and youโ€™re locked into SAPโ€™s hosting, which might be pricier than DIY on Azure/AWS long-term).
-Another pitfall is not calculating the long-term cost: a subscription might seem lower in year 1, but compare it over a 5-10 year period against license + maintenance + cloud hosting costs.
+Additionally, a trap is giving up too much control: RISE is convenient, but you may lose flexibility (e.g., it becomes harder to negotiate custom contract terms, and youโ€™re locked into SAPโ€™s hosting, which may be more expensive than DIY on Azure/AWS in the long term).

 Weโ€™ve seen cases where RISE became more expensive over time, but the pitch glossed over that.
-Also, beware that moving from on-prem to RISE could meanย surrendering existing licensesย in exchange for a discountโ€”ensure you understand if thereโ€™s a right to revert or any credit for those licenses if you later exit RISE (usually not; once you surrender, those perpetual licenses are gone).
+Also, be aware that moving from on-premises to RISE may requireย surrendering existing licensesย in exchange for a discount.

 In negotiations, play one model against the other: โ€œWe could just buy licenses and run on AWS ourselves unless RISE proves more cost-effective โ€“ what can you do on the price?โ€ or vice versa.